2020 Prosper Personal Loans Review

 - Better Business Bureau: Prosper has an A+ rating by the BBB.
 It has been accredited since 2012.

-Prosper’s personal loan terms are very transparent.
-You can easily find them on their website.
+- Transparency: Prosper’s personal loan terms are very transparent.
+You can easily find them online.
 In addition, Prosper is open about their credit score requirements, which is not too common with personal loan lenders.
 Prosper doesn’t disclose a minimum income requirement, though.

 Prosper Personal Loans vs. Popular Competitors